 - a.
-A case-study or case history is conducted when a researcher takes an indepth look at a single individual. - b.
+A case-study or case history is conducted when a researcher takes an indepth look at a single individual.
+Case studies might also provide an indepth and detailed exploration of particular small groups such as families. - b.
 The case study is usually conducted by a clinical psychologist when the unique aspects of an individual's life cannot be duplicated in other individuals. - c.
 Case studies tell us a great deal about an individual person but not very much about people in general.